apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 To get an idea as to why, let's take a look at [this method](https://github.com/princeton-nlp/MeZO/blob/552cb1b710767f9a6e1dc8f9645d7640376f9941/medium_models/src/trainer.py#L242-L247) from the `Trainer` class of the MeZO paper's implementation.
 They actually materialize the perturbations.
 The entire point of MeZO is that you DON'T have to materialize the perturbations.
 Why would they do this?
 It's because it's hard.
 So hard that they didn't even bother to implement their own key optimization.

+I don't implement it either.
+ZOTitan does not yet even have the option to do it "the right way."

-I don't think that this is a tractable research area.
-To iterate here you probably want to implement ZO properly.
-My ZOTitan is not a "proper" implementation.
-With first-order methods being way easier and already working way better, and now that LLM RL works, you don't need to do ZO.
+With first-order methods already working way better, and now that LLM RL works, you don't really "need" to do ZO.
+I think it's really promising, but it's hard to convince people do to something else.
 Especially when there are well-trodden paths that work well with FO, with so much low hanging fruit.

-I think autoresearch is the way.
+The solution, I think, is to bring autoresearch into the mix.
 Or at least a very good compiler.
+Writing these kernels needs to be automated somehow.
 This is not a research path for humans.

-If it's to be taken, it needs to be taken by machines.
-The arch search space and its dynamics are obvious, what experiments to run are obvious, and not all of it requires large amounts of compute, we just don't have the human capital to run the experiments and interpret the results fast enough.
+It's a very well defined and fairly simple task to delegate.
+The architecture search space and its dynamics are obvious, it's obvious what experiments to run (this post is full of them), and not we don't actually need that much compute to tackle these problems.
+The most obvious scaling bottlenecks at this point are that writing and setting up harnesses takes time, and a human has to interpret the results.
-The other problem is that implementing this "the right way" requires writing an optimizing an absolutely insane number of rather exotic kernels.
-Kernel autoresearch needs to be solved before this is a tractable research area.

-* Basically just try everything with ZO that's already been tried with first order
+I look forward to the near future where we can basically just try everything with ZO that's already been tried with first order.
+It's not hard to discover new things to autoresearch.
+I've already been working on this in [this post](Research_Roadmap.html), you can just download Arxiv to your computer.
+It's like 10 GB once you strip bibliographies and convert to markdown.

 <!--
 <br>